From Spark to Fire: Modeling and Mitigating Error Cascades in LLM-Based Multi-Agent Collaboration: Defense: A Genealogy-Based Governance Layer

 With $A$ fixed, the system must maximally preserve the original information flow to retain task utility.
 Meanwhile, Section~\ref{sec:vul} shows that once a false belief is assimilated into shared context, collaboration does not reliably self-correct.
 We therefore introduce a lightweight governance layer on the message path with four system-level objectives.

-\textbf{Goal 1: Mitigating the propagation of unverified claims.} The main failure mode is not a single erroneous sentence, but its acceptance, reuse, and solidification as working context.
+\textbf{Goal 1: Mitigating the propagation of unverified claims.} The main failure mode is a claim's acceptance, reuse, and solidification as working context.
 The governance layer reduces the probability that new, unverified claims are promoted into shared context and later relied upon.
-In our dynamics model, this lowers the effective per-hop adoption rate of corrupted beliefs, captured by the transmission factor in Section~\ref{sec:model}.
+In the dynamics model, this lowers the effective per-hop adoption rate of corrupted beliefs, captured by the transmission factor in Section~\ref{sec:model}.

 \textbf{Goal 2: Facilitating early correction to prevent consensus lock-in.} When contradictions are detected, the system must trigger correction before the belief hardens into stable consensus.
 The governance layer increases successful corrections and disrupts self-reinforcing reuse.
 In our dynamics model, this increases the effective recovery force, captured by the damping factor in Section~\ref{sec:model}.